nablang/nablang/doc/nabla/basic-syntax.md

 [design NOTE]: the modifiers are not methods? `:final`, `:include`, `:scope` makes compiler optimizations harder, and not as easy to write either.
 And `include`, `scope` all require implicit receiver: the scoped class, making them methods is a bit complex.

-# Lambda and subroutines
+# Lambda

-## Lambda

-Can capture local vars but can not change it:
+Can capture local vars and change them

     -> x
       x + 2